 Getting to Taronga Zoo

 The best way to get to Taronga Zoo is by ferry from Circular Quay.
-You could of course travel by car, but the ferry trip through the Sydney Harbour is lovely and adds to the experience.
-On Sundays you can take advantage of the $2.60 cap on all public transport travel.
+You could of course travel by car, but the ferry trip crossing Sydney Harbour is far more exciting and adds to the experience.
+On Sundays you can take advantage of the $2.80 cap on all public transport travel.

 1. Taronga Zoo to Bradleys Head